climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 ### In this lesson you will:
 - Pick a climate solution to research

-- Get to know 10 companies within that solution

 - Build your daily and weekly information diet

 - Build your profile and networking strategy